lukeluocn/multicoresysu2020/content/jupyterhub.md

-# A Brief Guide to the Usage of the JupyterHub Platform
+# A Brief Guide to the JupyterHub Platform

 First log in to http://jupyterhub.vickytse.cn/ (remember that you might have to set-up the VPN connection first).